geshan/geshan.github.com/posts/2024-02-22-gemini-vertex-ai-nodejs-api.md

 The code is also available as an open-source [GitHub repository](https://github.com/geshan/summarizer-gemini) for your reference.

+You can also create a [e-commerce product description generator](/blog/2024/04/gemini-ecommerce-product-description-generator/) using Gemini over Vertex AI that takes in pictures and a prompt to give out a decent product description.
+Try it.

 ## Conclusion

 In part 2 of this tutorial, you were able to convert the sample code into a full-fledged API.
 You also have a quick way to test out any URL using the modified `cli.js` file.
 Here is the [part 1](/blog/2024/02/gemini-vertex-ai-nodejs/).